Americas Semiconductor Device Market Size and Share

 Americas Semiconductor Device Market Analysis by Mordor Intelligence

-The Americas semiconductor device market size was valued at USD 188.46 billion in 2025 and was projected to reach USD 245.53 billion in 2030 on a 5.43% CAGR trajectory.
+The Americas semiconductor device market size is expected to grow from USD 188.46 billion in 2025 to USD 198.07 billion in 2026 and is forecast to reach USD 253.99 billion by 2031 at 5.1% CAGR over 2026-2031.
 Recent investment pledges under the CHIPS Act, the race for artificial-intelligence (AI) leadership, and a re-shoring policy push redefined competitive priorities across the supply chain.
 North America held an overwhelming 94.5% Americas semiconductor device market share in 2024, yet South America displayed the fastest regional expansion with an 8.1% CAGR for 2025-2030 as Mexican and Brazilian fabs scaled output.
 Integrated circuits led every device category with 81.2% revenue share in 2024; they also clocked the highest 7.9% CAGR because AI training clusters, vehicle autonomy, and 5G phones required denser logic and advanced memory.
 Although legacy nodes of ≥65 nm still represented 54.4% of production in 2024, the ≤5 nm segment was growing 15.2% a year as cloud providers demanded higher performance per watt.
 Silicon remained dominant, but silicon-carbide devices logged a 19.6% CAGR, reflecting electrified transport and renewable-energy inverters that favour wide-band-gap efficiency gains.

 Key Report Takeaways